A young worker and his friend in Central Asia ventured into an unreached part of the country. They report:

 Jake notes that had his brother’s leg not been broken, he would have been out and around the city, certainly not spending so much time with Jake and his friends.
 Now Jake’s brother was constantly exposed to worship and sermons that Jake likes to listen to, and he was also exposed to the discipleship students and our church community.
 The Discipleship School property is a place to hang out, where we have barbecues, Bible studies, and prayer meetings.
 Jake’s brother was overwhelmed by what he saw and his prejudices about Christianity began to drop.
 He began to ask questions and to listen.
 And then, praise the Lord, he came to faith.
 It was incredible.
 A teary-eyed Jake baptized him recently and now Jake’s brother is a guest student in our discipleship program.
 Such a joy!

-Andrew and Aimée Janzen and family have spent the past year and a half in Toronto preparing to return to Brazil in 2018.
+A & A and family have spent the past year and a half in Toronto preparing to return to Brazil in 2018.
 They have had to overcome serious health issues while in Canada and at the same time give much time to study.
-Andrew is completing his Master’s degree in Ethnomusicology.
+A is completing his Master’s degree in Ethnomusicology.
 God is at work and they praise Him for progress made on both fronts.
-Andrew and Aimée have a call to help indigenous people use their music to experience and glorify God.
+A and A have a call to help indigenous people use their music to experience and glorify God.

-Andrew and daughter Anna took a two week trip to Brazil in June last year.
-Andrew shares a story of unexpected joy.
+A and daughter Anna took a two week trip to Brazil in June last year.
+A shares a story of unexpected joy.